Listen and subscribe to the Sky Sports World Cup podcast

 Stay across everything England, Wales and the goings on in Qatar with the Sky Sports World Cup podcast, featuring the biggest names from Sky Sports and Sky Sports News across the tournament right up until the final on December 18

-In the first edition of the Sky Sports World Cup Podcast, we get the lowdown from Qatar on everything England, Wales...
-And Qatari bread.
+In the second edition of the Sky Sports World Cup Podcast, we discuss who will start in England's opening game against Iran and Gareth Bale's fitness for Wales.

 Subscribe today and make sure you don't miss an episode of the Sky Sports World Cup Podcast.